sjoerdvanBommel/threeveloper/README.md

 ## 🚀 Getting Started

-To get the project up and running on your local machine, follow these steps:
+Follow the steps below to set up and run the project on your local machine:

 ### 1. Clone the repository 🔍

-Clone the branch `sveltekit-tutorial-final-result` of my `threeveloper` repository:
+Clone the `sveltekit-tutorial-final-result` branch of the `threeveloper` repository:

 ```shell
 git clone -b sveltekit-tutorial-final-result https://github.com/sjoerdvanBommel/threeveloper.git gallery-app